-George Osborne’s first Budget speech as Chancellor of the Exchequer proved the rule.
-Effective Budget speeches need to be well-written, well-delivered and to the point.
+This first George Osborne Budget speech as Chancellor of the Exchequer proved the rule.
+That’s because effective Budget speeches need to be well-written, well-delivered and to the point.
+But, this was billed as an emergency budget speech, as well.

-This speech was well-written, it was certainly well-delivered and, even at an hour’s length, it was to the point.
-It ticked all the main boxes.
+So, yes, this speech was well-written.
+And he delivered it well.
+And, even at an hour’s length, he kept to the point.
+So, he ticked all the main boxes.
+And, he definitely gave an emergency budget speech.

 But was there a theme to it all?
 It began with: